 - At least one week prior to the defense, formal notice must be given by the student's advisor to the Graduate Program Director and to the entire Graduate Program Faculty of the time and place of the defense.
 Any unannounced dissertation defense shall be considered invalid and must be rescheduled.
 At the time of the defense, the student is required to present a formal seminar summarizing his/her research; the duration of this presentation ordinarily should not exceed that of an ordinary seminar.
 Following the seminar, members of the student's advisory committee and any other interested faculty will examine the candidate.

-- Dissertation approval forms and specifications for the style of the dissertation are available from the Graduate School office.
+- Dissertation approval forms and specifications for the style of the dissertation are available from the School of Graduate Studies office.